mkucej/i-librarian-free/README.md

 ### Un-installation
 * If you used the DEB package, execute the `uninstall.sh` un-installer.
 * Otherwise un-install all programs that you installed solely to use *I, Librarian*.
-* These may include Apache and PHP. **Note: You might have other programs using these.
+* These may include Apache, Nginx, and PHP - using package managers like Apt, Homebrew, or Macports will make this task easier. **Note: You might have other programs using these.
 Only remove if sure.**
 * Delete *I, Librarian* directory.